 - Upright: Shark Rotator Professional Upright Corded Bagless Vacuum for Carpet and Hard Floors: The Shark Rotator contains a HEPA filter and Anti-Allergy Seal Technology to keep allergens contained.
 This model is easy to maneuver around corners and works well on both carpet and hard floors.

 - Robot: GOOVI HEPA 1600PA Robotic Vacuum Cleaner: The GOOVI offers powerful suction, and remote or auto cleaning modes.
-You can even set it to clean at the same time every day and it automatically returns to the base when it needs charging.
+Set it to clean at the same time every day and it’ll automatically return to the base when it needs charging.

 - Cordless: The Dyson V10 holds a powerful charge for upwards of 35 minutes, functions on hardwood and carpets, and its fully-sealed filtration system traps 99.99% of particles.